denis-stepanov/advent/README.md

 No action needed on Raspbian.

 A typical Remote setup from the BroadLink app would require teaching the Remote to recognize your TV-set using a remote supplied with the TV.
-Unfortunately, there is no way to reuse that information outside of BroadLink app, so you'd need to repeat the learning process specifically for the commands of interest for AdVent - that is, `mute`, `volume down` and `volume up`.
+Unfortunately, there is no way to reuse that information outside of BroadLink app (this is why I call it "less intelligent" than HarmonyHub), so you'd need to repeat the learning process specifically for the commands of interest for AdVent - that is, `mute`, `volume down` and `volume up`.
 The easiest way to do that is to use command-line tools from Python `broadlink` package.
 Again unfortunately, for some reason these tools are not included in the Python module, so you have to grab them from GitHub:

 ```
 $ git clone https://github.com/mjg59/python-broadlink.git